Learn Tai Chi - The One Martial Art That Soothes Rather Than Inflicts Pain

-This makes Tai Chi especially good for elderly people as it helps to reduce the risk of falls as we get older.
+This makes Tai Chi especially good for elderly people, as it helps to reduce the risk of falls as we get older.

-And this will increase your flexibility which will also reduce any strain on your lower back.
+This will increase your flexibility which will also reduce any strain on your lower back.

-And this releases stress and tension within your muscles which can otherwise cause you to assume a hunched and unhealthy posture.
+This releases stress and tension within your muscles which can otherwise cause you to assume a hunched and unhealthy posture.

 And this is so important because stress and anxiety are common problems in people with chronic pain.

 Tai Chi will also improve your mood too, leaving you feeling calm and happy.